ecohealthalliance/portfolio-manager/packages/reactive-table/README.md

 This package adds a handlebars helper called reactiveTable.

-Call it from a template and pass it the collection to put in the table: {{reactiveTable collection}}.
+Call it from a template and pass it the collection to put in the table: {{reactiveTable collection}}. collection must be the actual collection, not a cursor returned by collection.find().

 To specify columns, pass an additional fields argument: {{reactiveTable collection fields}}.